klaalo/pagylostandfound/readme.md

 * Periodical search and delete -process to remove orphaned picture files on the bucket
 * Unvalidation of old item listings (let me be forgotten)
 * Privacy Policy
+* More comprehensive protection of the file upload endpoint
 * Different types of item lists on front page
    * Items reported by me
 * Different kind of maps